qbalsdon/android-ally-plugin/README.md

 ## Scope of the project
 - A plugin for Android studio
 - A user interface to various assistive technologies
-- Simple check list for accessibility standards
+- Simple check list for accessibility standards [Future work]

 ## Conduct and Contributing
 This plugin was built using the [JetBrains IntelliJ Platform SDK][1].
 Best practice will be taken as much as possible from that document and [SOLID programming principles][2].